menu

 Overview

 Hardin - Kampsville is a very small town located in the state of Illinois.
 With a population of 2,195 people and just one neighborhood, Hardin - Kampsville is the 545th largest community in Illinois.
-Hardin - Kampsville has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Hardin - Kampsville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Occupations and Workforce

-Hardin - Kampsville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Hardin - Kampsville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Hardin - Kampsville is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Hardin - Kampsville who work in sales jobs (11.66%), healthcare (10.99%), and healthcare suport services (9.01%).

 A relatively large number of people in Hardin - Kampsville telecommute to their jobs.
 Overall, about 9.68% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.